Main Human Characters

 - Villain Ball: A lot of the second half of the series plays out the way it does simply because Baltar is way too into himself to actually learn from his mistakes.
 Scheming and sleazing his way into the presidency by promising the desperate fleet he will settle New Caprica (which he seemingly does solely for power, as he admits in private that the planet is barely even habitable) sees thousands of people killed, Pegasus destroyed, and Galactica damaged so badly she later has to be abandoned.
 He's also the one who (idiotically) gave the damaged and suicidal Gina a fucking nuclear bomb only for her to use it and destroy several ships filled with civilians, which creates the radiation signature The Cylons eventually use to find the humans again in the first place.
 And he spends the entire New Caprica arc being about as useless as humanly possible.

 After Bill Adama was mustered out from the first Cylon war and began serving on a commercial freighter, he met a fellow veteran named Saul Tigh, and the two formed a deep friendship.
 When reinstated, Adama pulled strings to have Tigh brought in as his second-in-command.
 Tigh is an alcoholic who is often Off the Wagon, and is probably the series' biggest bearer of Fantastic Racism against the Cylons (with Starbuck as a close second).
-How amusing, then, that he's one himself.
+How amusing, then, that he's one himself - To be more precise, he's one of the Final Five.

 - The Alcoholic: He puts the "fun" in "functional alcoholic."
 And his wife just makes him worse.

-- Bald of Awesome: He's bald, he's awesome.
+- Bald of Awesome: He's bald and awesome.

 - Colonel Badass: He's certainly competent, and he serves his role well.